MisterL2/python-util/README.md

 #### inany(iterable, item, searchInSubstring=False)
 Recursively iterates through the target iterable and all nested iterables, meaning it will also check:

--All sublists, sublists of sublists, etc. for ALL iterables (lists, tuples, user-defined iterables) -For dictionaries, it checks both the keys and the values, including any nested iterables within the values -If searchInSubstring=True, it will also check if the `item` is a substring of any element.
+- All sublists, sublists of sublists, etc. for ALL iterables (lists, tuples, user-defined iterables)

+- For dictionaries, it checks both the keys and the values, including any nested iterables within the values

+- If searchInSubstring=True, it will also check if the `item` is a substring of any element.

 Example usage:
 ```python